 - Represented music company in conjunction with subpoena and deposition in Flo & Eddie v.
 SiriusXM litigation.

-- Drafted amicus briefs in WNET v.
+- Drafted amicus briefs on behalf of industry organizations in Capitol Records v.
+ReDigi (“used” mp3 service, 2d Circuit), Disney Enterprises v.
+VidAngel (film editing service; 9th Circuit), WNET v.
 Aereo (broadcast television retransmission, U.S. Supreme Court), Fox Television Stations v.
 FilmOn X (broadcast television retransmission, 9th Circuit), WNET v.
 FilmOn (D.C.
 Circuit); Windows to the World v.
 FilmOn (7th Circuit); Viacom v.
 YouTube (secondary liability on the Internet, 2d Circuit), Authors Guild v.
 HathiTrust (digital book scanning, 2d Circuit), and Cambridge University Press v.
 Becker (digital course packs, 11th Circuit).

 - Advised broadband company on statutory licensing provisions.

 - Advised media client on rights issues pertaining to “over-the-top” television offerings.